xiruizhao/cashflow-forecast/README.md

 ### TODO

-1. Edit selected row in "Add Entry" sidebar UI
+1. Parse bank app screenshots to update `balance` and `*_override` https://github.com/tesseract-ocr
-2. Parse bank app screenshots to update `balance` and `*_override` https://github.com/tesseract-ocr
+2. [Shinylive](https://shiny.posit.co/py/get-started/shinylive.html) allows the python server to run completely in the browser, but yfinance/curl-cffi/quantmod are not available.
-3. [Shinylive](https://shiny.posit.co/py/get-started/shinylive.html) allows the python server to run completely in the browser, but yfinance/curl-cffi/quantmod are not available.
+3. More tests.